gitter-badger/vclgenie/README.md

 #API

 See the tests for examples of the JSON API.
-The format of the JSON API is roughly somethign like this:
+The format of the JSON API is roughly something like this:

 ```
      {